 “No,” Elena said.
 “And Paolo knew it.”

-The name landed heavier than the blow on the dock had.
+The name landed heavier than the slap had.

 Vittoria stared at her.

 “He didn’t sabotage Matteo’s boat,” Elena said.
 “He tried to stop it.
-Your husband had found missing money in the fuel accounts.
+Matteo had found missing money in the fuel accounts.
 Paolo saw Valdini tamper with the vent lock before the launch left.
-When Paolo confronted him, Valdini told him nobody would believe a mechanic over a man with a board seat and a law degree.”
+When Paolo confronted him, Valdini told him nobody would believe a mechanic over a man with a board seat and a lawyer.”

 She reached weakly toward the overturned cleaning cart.

-Leo grabbed the maintenance binder and a sealed plastic pouch that had been shoved underneath it.
+Leo scrambled and pulled free a sealed plastic pouch shoved beneath it.

-Inside the pouch was a grease-stained notebook, two old photographs, and a folded letter.
+Inside was a grease-stained notebook, two old photographs, and a folded letter.

 Elena looked at Vittoria.

 “Paolo kept everything he could steal back that night.
-Valve readings. serial numbers.
-The photograph from the marina camera before it was wiped.
-He tried to take it to the police.
-Then the warrant appeared saying he’d tampered with the boat himself.”
+Valve readings, serial numbers, dates, photographs from the marina camera before they wiped it.
+He tried to go to the police.
+By morning there was already a warrant saying he had tampered with the boat himself.”

-The pages were filled with tiny square handwriting, diagrams, dates, fuel codes, signatures copied down by hand.
+The pages were dense with tiny square handwriting, diagrams, maintenance notes, copied numbers, names, dates.

 Evidence.